nlnlznlx/data-engineering-zoomcamp-2025/notes/2_data_ingestion.md

     dag_id="my_dag_name",
     schedule_interval="0 6 2 * *",
     start_date=datetime(2021, 1, 1)
+    # end_date=datetime(2023, 12, 31)
   ) as dag:
     op1 = DummyOperator(task_id="task1")
     op2 = DummyOperator(task_id="task2")
     op1 >> op2
 ```
 * The scheduler will run a job ***AFTER*** the start date, at the ***END*** of the interval
 * The interval is defined as a [cron job](https://www.wikiwand.com/en/Cron) expression.
-You can use [crontab guru](https://www.wikiwand.com/en/Cron) to define your own.
+You can use [crontab guru](https://crontab.guru/) to define your own.
-  * In this example, `0 6 2 * *` means that the job will run at 6:00 AM on the second day of the month each month.
+  * In this example, `0 6 2 * *` means that the job will run at 6:00 AM on the second day of the month each month (regardless of the day of the week).

+    `Minute (0)`: Specifies the minute of the hour when the task should run. `0` means the task will run at the very start of the hour.

+    `Hour (6)`: Specifies the hour of the day when the task should run. `6` means the task will run at 6:00 AM.

+    `Day of the Month (2)`: Specifies the day of the month when the task should run. `2` means the task will run on the 2nd day of each month.

+    `Month (*)`: Specifies the month of the year when the task should run. `*` means the task will run in all months (January to December).

+    `Day of the Week (*)`: Specifies the day of the week when the task should run. `*` means the task will run on any day of the week.

 * The starting date is what it sounds like: defines when the jobs will start.
   * The jobs will start ***AFTER*** the start date.
 In this example, the starting date is January 1st, which means that the job won't run until January 2nd.